witek3100/witek3100/README.md

 ### Hi there 👋

-- 👨‍🎓 Second year Computer Science and Inteligent Systems student at AGH UST
+- 👨‍🎓 I'm second year Computer Science and Inteligent Systems student at AGH UST
 - 💻 Programming mainly in Python
 - 🌱 Currently learning Django
 - 🤔 Interested in Machine Learning